-How EmailOctopus can help you prepare for the General Data Protection Regulation changes
+How EmailOctopus can help you comply with the General Data Protection Regulation

 The GDPR (General Data Protection Regulation) came into force on 25th May 2018.
 The GDPR legislation is designed to give people in the EU more control over their data and to unify the regulations across the EU for how that data is processed.
 The legislation applies to all businesses operating in the EU and to all businesses (irrespective of location) who handle personal data belonging to those in the EU.
 EmailOctopus is fully compliant with the regulation.
 Here are some common questions and answers related to the regulation and data protection.

-While it's important that EmailOctopus is compliant with the changes, it's equally paramount that you, our customers, are compliant and understand what's involved with the changes.
-We've made the following changes to the platform which will make it simpler for you to comply and to remain on the right side of the law.
+While it's important that EmailOctopus is GDPR compliant, it's equally paramount that you, our customers, are compliant and understand what's involved with the changes.
+Here are a few things we offer within the platform to help you.

 The GDPR, like any change in law, is a huge document made up of a number of different articles and concepts.
 Using our experience and knowledge gained by going through the compliance process ourselves we have outlined the key changes which will likely affect your businesses.
 We're not lawyers, so we'd advise taking legal advice where required.
 We'd also recommend that you give the legislation a read yourself, the UK ICO website is a great place to start.